AnnaPerry/IOTDemoVisualization/IOT Demo/IOT Demo/Setup/1 Operating System Configuration/README.txt

 To see the list of currently installed features, from an elevated (Administrator) PowerShell prompt, run the command

 	Get-WindowsOptionalFeature -Online | ? state -eq 'enabled' | select featurename | sort -Descending

+NOTE: this app has been developed to run on Windows 10 and Windows 10 IoT; it has also been observed to run successfully on Windows Server 2012 R2 and higher.